-Shane has done it all as a YouTuber, and that's what kept him relevant for so long.
+Shane had done it all as a YouTuber, and that's what kept him relevant for so long.

-Before becoming one of the most youtubers of 2018, he made food, slime, and nonsensical challenge videos geared towards younger fans.
+Before reaching peak success in 2018/2019, he made food, slime, and nonsensical challenge videos geared towards younger fans.
 However he did mix it up with darker, horror-themed conspiracy videos proving he still had that edge of year's past.

 Regardless of the more mature content, most people outside his fan base didn't take him seriously and thought he was simply riding the trends.
-To them it didn't matter how much he achieved in the past, they only fixated on the negative.
+To them it didn't matter how much he achieved in the past, they only fixated on the negative (smart move in hindsight).

 It took a momentous content shift for people to finally take notice and even then it wasn't enough for some.

-As a person, Dawson is probably one of the most tolerant and kindest youtubers around.
+As a person, Dawson portrayed himself as one of the most tolerant and kindest youtubers around.

-His genuine humility and modesty comes out in every video he's in, and it's clear that he's not just doing it for the money.
-He has helped people in the past, he's shown consideration towards those who have suffered, and he experiences real guilt whenever someone's hurting.
+The character he played was able to bring humility and modesty out in every video he was in, and it didn't appear that he was just in it for the money.
+He tried to help people in the past, he showed consideration towards those who have suffered, and he presented real guilt whenever someone was hurting.

-His fan base is always quick to point out how caring and kind he is towards others even when he's being criticized.
-During the disastrous events at TanaCon, he offered to refund everyone who endured the pain of it despite not being involved (guest appearance only).
+His fan base was always quick to point out how caring and kind he appeared towards others even when he was being criticized.
+During the disastrous events at TanaCon he offered to refund everyone who endured the pain of it despite not being involved (guest appearance only).

-He has done multiple docuseries where he's tried to help fellow creators get back on top, and he has humanized people who were viewed as inhuman or cartoon characters to the public.
+He'd done multiple docuseries where he tried to help fellow creators get back on top, and he has humanized people who were viewed as inhuman or cartoon characters to the public.

-There's no question his personality is the reason why his videos are so successful, and it's what keeps people from moving on to someone else.
+There's no question his persona was the reason why his videos were so successful, and it's what kept people from moving on to someone else.

 5. Survived Multiple Controversies

-Being edgy a decade ago is coming back to haunt people, and Shane knows that better than most.
+Being edgy a decade ago came back to haunt people, and Shane knew that better than most (at least until 2020).

-He's endured scandals in the past, and his most famous one was when he tried to imitate talk show host Wendy Williams for a video.
-Unfortunately his way of imitating an African American host was incredibly offensive and drew vast criticism from YouTube and the media.
+He's endured scandals in the past, one of his most infamous ones was when he tried to imitate talk show host Wendy Williams and other black artists for videos.
+Unfortunately his way of imitating African Americans was incredibly offensive and drew vast criticism from YouTube and the media.

-Shane's had more recent scandals including a 6+ year old re-upload of a not so candid monologue about children on his podcast.
+Other more recent scandals included a 8+ year old re-upload of a not so candid monologue about children on his podcast.

-A channel uploaded an audio clip of Shane talking about a young person in a humorous yet negative light which drew glances throughout the community.
-Shane has since made an apology video and vehemently denied the rumors, which were proven to be slanderous and taken out of context.
+A channel uploaded an audio clip of Shane talking about a young person in what he said was a humorous yet negative light, which drew glances throughout the community.
+Shane has since made an apology video and vehemently denied the rumors.

-Finally, Shane drew criticism on his "Jake Paul" series for turning mental illnesses like anti-social personality disorder into entertaining fodder.
+Shane also drew criticism on his "Jake Paul" series for turning mental illnesses like anti-social personality disorder into entertainment fodder.
 In part 2 of that series, he made it seem like sociopaths were mostly violent and similar to psychopaths.
 He also used horror-like music to undermine the disorders.

 Shane did apologize for the mishaps and even re-edited his series to address people's concerns over the subject matter.